dadwic/PageZilla/site/docs/guides/basic-tutorial.md

 ## Designing a user interface
-With Craft.js you decide how your editor should look and function.
+With PageZilla you decide how your editor should look and function.
 So, let's build a user interface for our page editor.
 We'll add the page editor functionalities later.

 To make our lives easier, we'll use some external packages for designing our user interfaces.